 Dental anxiety is something experienced by many people when they visit their local dentist.
-Conscious sedation drugs are designed to help a patient relax and feel comfortable throughout their treatment.
+Conscious sedation treatments are designed to help a patient relax and feel comfortable throughout their visit.

 Conscious sedation techniques can help anxious patients get the treatment they need without having to feel overly worried or concerned about the procedure.
 Not all types of conscious sedation are suitable for all patients, so it’s important to discuss this with Dr. Jorge Rojas during the initial assessment appointment at Monarch Family Dental of Westminster.

 What Is Conscious Sedation?

 By definition, conscious sedation is a way to relieve dental anxiety with a sedative.
 When administered, a patient will remain conscious but will become far less aware of what is happening.
 In some cases, they may have no memory of the procedure.
 Conscious sedation differs from general anesthesia, and this is usually favored for procedures that are longer and more complex.

 What treatment options are available?

 There are many options that can help with the management of pain when you receive treatment at Monarch Family Dental of Westminster.
 Here are some of the most common options:

 IV sedation stands for intravenous sedation, and it is a specific type of conscious sedation medication that is injected directly into the bloodstream for quick-acting relaxation and calming effect.
 This option works well for patients who struggle with dental anxiety or are undergoing a complex or intensive dental treatment.